U.S. Commission on Evidence-Based Policymaking: National Secure Data Service (NSDS) Act

 Legislation to address the Evidence Commission's headline recommendation was filed by Congressman Don Beyer (D-VA) in May 2021, establishing the National Secure Data Service at the National Science Foundation.
-According to the Data Coalition which endorsed the bill, the proposal aligns with the Evidence Commission recommendations.
+According to the Data Coalition, which endorsed the bill, the proposal aligns with the Evidence Commission recommendations.
 The legislation was subsequently attached to the National Science for the Future Act, which passed the U.S. House of Representatives on June 28, 2021 with a 345-67 vote.
 While action was pending in the U.S. Senate on the legislation, the Evidence Commission Co-Chairs endorsed the proposal on November 30, 2021 and called for its passage.

 In July 2022, the U.S. Senate attached the NSDS Act to the bipartisan CHIPs and Science Act of 2022 which passed the Senate with a 64-33 vote and the House with a 243-187 vote.
 The Data Coalition applauded congressional passage of the legislation and described it as an "innovation" for the federal data ecosystem.
 President Biden signed the CHIPS and Science Act on August 9, 2022 (P.L.
 117-167).

+The National Science Foundation is currently implementing the National Secure Data Service as a demonstration project, with an anticipated full-scale launch in 2027.
+On April 30, 2025, NSF published seven new requests for proposals through America's DataHub to support the NSDS, focusing on topics like fraud prevention and state data sharing.
+Notably, the NSDS is also in coordination with the National AI Research Resource Pilot.

-Progress Report on Commission Recommendations
+Progress Reports on Commission Recommendations

 On September 7, 2019, the Data Coalition issued a two-year update summarizing the achievements made in law and policy for addressing the Commission's recommendations, indicating "substantial progress" had been made on the recommendations.

-Former House Speaker Paul Ryan described next steps in addressing the Commission's recommendations during keynote remarks at the Data Coalition's GovDATAx Summit on October 30, 2019.
+Former House Speaker Paul Ryan described next steps in addressing the Commission's recommendations during keynote remarks at the Data Coalition's govDATAx Summit on October 30, 2019.
 In September 2021, Ryan called for support of the NSDS Act during a segment on Government Matters facilitated by the Data Coalition.

 At the 4-year mark following the Commission's report to Congress and the President, the Data Foundation reported that substantial progress had been made to achieve the Commission's vision.
 The Data Foundation and Bipartisan Policy Center hosted an event to mark the 5-year anniversary on September 13, 2022, including experts from the Commission and civil society.
 A 5-year progress report published by the Data Foundation noted substantial progress on implementation with some remaining gaps on several recommendations.

 In October 2022, the Federal Advisory Committee on Data for Evidence Building, established by the Evidence Act, also issued its final report with recommendations about how to further extend the impact of the Commission recommendations.

+In June 2024, the Data Foundation issued a study on the implementation of learning agendas, or evidence-building plans required by the Evidence Act.